-- a) Since the USFDA import alert at Karkhadi facility in March 2014, the parent company remained fully committed to implement all corrective measures to address the observations made by the USFDA with the help of third party consultant.
-The Parent Company had completed all the action items to address the USFDA warning letter observations issued in May 2014.
-The contribution of this facility to Company's revenues was negligible. - b) The USFDA, on January 23, 2014, had prohibited using API manufactured at Toansa facility for manufacture of finished drug products intended for distribution in the U.S. market.
-Consequentially, the Toansa manufacturing facility was subject to certain provisions of the consent decree of permanent injunction entered in January 2012 by erstwhile Ranbaxy Laboratories Ltd (which was merged with Sun Pharmaceutical Industries Ltd in March 2015).
-In addition, the Department of Justice of the USA ('US DOJ'), United States Attorney's Office for the District of New Jersey had also issued an administrative subpoena dated March 13, 2014 seeking information.
-The parent company continues to fully co-operate and provide requisite information to the US DOJ. - c) The December 2019 USFDA inspection of Halol facility was classified as Official Action Indicated (OAI).
-The Company was in continuous communication with the USFDA to resolve the outstanding issues and was awaiting a re-inspection by USFDA to resolve the OAI status.
-However, due to the COVID-19 pandemic and travel restrictions, the re-inspection was delayed.
-In April-May 2022, the USFDA inspected the Halol facility and issued Form-483 with 10 observations.
-The Company will be submitting a comprehensive response, including the corrective actions to be undertaken for addressing the observations, within the stipulated time to the USFDA.
+- a) Since the US FDA import alert at Karkhadi facility in March 2014, the Company has remained fully committed to implement all corrective measures to address the observations made by the US FDA with the help of third-party consultants.
+The Company had completed all the action items to address the US FDA warning letter observations issued in May 2014.
+The Company does not intend to use the Karkhadi facility for drug product manufacturing for the U.S. market.
+The contribution of this facility to Company's revenues was negligible. - b) The US FDA, on January 23, 2014, had prohibited using API manufactured at Toansa facility for manufacture of finished drug products intended for distribution in the U.S. market.
+Consequentially, the Toansa manufacturing facility was subject to certain provisions of the consent decree of permanent injunction entered in January 2012 by erstwhile Ranbaxy Laboratories Ltd. (which was merged with Sun Pharmaceutical Industries Ltd. in March 2015).
+In addition, the United States Attorney's Office for the District of New Jersey (US DOJ) had also issued an administrative subpoena, dated March 13, 2014, seeking information.
+The Company has fully cooperated and provided the requisite information to the USDOJ.
+All the Drug Master Files (DMF) from Toansa Facility for the U.S. market have been withdrawn, and the Company does not intend to use the facility for the U.S. market.

-d) In September 2013, the USFDA had put the Mohali facility under import alert and it was also subjected to certain provisions of the consent decree of permanent injunction entered in January 2012 by erstwhile Ranbaxy Laboratories Ltd (which was merged with parent company in March 2015).
-In March 2017, the USFDA lifted the import alert and indicated that the facility was in compliance with the requirements of cGMP provisions mentioned in the consent decree.
-The Mohali facility continues to demonstrate sustainable cGMP compliance and has completed the 5-year post certification provisions as required by the consent decree.
-The parent Company continues to receive approval of applications, manufacture and distribute products to the U.S from this facility.
+- c) The Halol facility was placed under import alert in December 2022.
+US FDA has exempted 14 products from import alert, subject to certain conditions.
+Previously, the facility was inspected by US FDA in May 2022 and the inspection was classified as Official Action Indicated (OAI) in August 2022.
+The Company is in communication with the US FDA to resolve the outstanding issues underlying OAI status and import alert. - d) In September 2013, the US FDA had put the Mohali facility under import alert, and it was also subjected to certain provisions of the consent decree of permanent injunction entered in January 2012 by erstwhile Ranbaxy Laboratories Ltd. (which was merged with Parent Company in March 2015).
+In March 2017, the US FDA lifted the import alert and indicated that the facility was in compliance with the requirements of cGMP provisions mentioned in the consent decree.
+The Mohali facility completed the five-year, post-certification provisions as required by the consent decree.
+The August 2022 USFDA inspection of Mohali facility was classified as Official Action Indicated (OAI) and subsequently, in April 2023, the US FDA issued a Non-Compliance letter to the Mohali facility.
+As a result, US FDA has directed the Company to take certain corrective actions at the Mohali facility before releasing further final product batches into the US.
+These actions include, among others, retaining an independent cGMP expert to conduct batch certifications of drugs manufactured at the Mohali facility and for shipment to the U.S. market.